 • Muscle and joint tension

 Kikokara sessions are not about healing you.
-Primarily, there are about providing a space for you to learn something new about yourself, to experience your inner world in a new way, to put your nervous system to rest so that new information has space to come in.
-Sessions will release tension, they will calm your nervous system, they will leave you feeling more relaxed, but the heart of Kikokara is about connection and knowledge in the felt sense.
+Primarily, they are are about providing a space for you to learn something new about yourself, to experience your inner world in a new way, to put your nervous system to rest so that new information has space to come in.
+Kikokara is about connection and knowledge in the felt sense.

 see what others are saying